SpirosDR1/Qubex-PQC-Benchmark/Qubex_Genesis_Framework.md

 ## The QUBEX Operational Guarantee
 Network upgrades historically introduce systemic risks.
 The Genesis Framework eliminates this through our decoupled architecture, guaranteeing:

 * Zero Network Downtime: PQC validation is handled as an independent consensus layer.
-* Zero Sequencer Degradation: Maintained sub-millisecond throughput (e.g., Base OP Stack at 39,595 ns).
+* Zero Sequencer Degradation: Maintained sub-millisecond throughput (Enterprise baseline at ~39k - 65k ns across all Tier-1 EVMs).
 * Zero User UX Friction: End-users do not need to rotate their existing ECDSA wallets or private keys during the transition phase.

 ## The 3-Phase Migration Blueprint